mobilizeamerica/api/README.md

 ### Request params

 - `updated_since`: Unix timestamp to filter by Attendances’ `modified_date`

 ### Response
 `data` is an array of Attendance objects.

+## List organization attendances for an event

+Status: LIVE

+Featch all attendances for the given event if the event is either promoted by the organization or owned by the organization

+Requires authentication: Yes

+### Request
+`GET /v1/organizations/:organization_id/events/:event_id/attendances`

+### Response
+`data` is an array of Attendance objects.